Codes Of Practice

 Q: What will this change on my farm or ranch?

-Most producers will likely already be doing the things the Code either requires or recommends as best practices.
-The committee is working on a consensus basis to ensure the Code is practical, based on science and informed by the expectations of consumers, the public, processors and beef sellers.
+Most producers will likely already be doing the things the Code either requires or recommends.
+The committee is working on a consensus basis to ensure the Code is practical, informed by science and by the expectations of consumers, the public, processors and beef sellers.

 Q: Is the Code a government regulation?